History of Sega in Hungary

 The first Sega products in this region appeared in early 1991, similar to competing Nintendo.
 The Sega Master System model I was the first to come here and it cost around 12,900 HUF in Videoton stores.
 Its price gradually decreased and in the middle of the following year it cost 9999 HUF.
 At the beginning of the 90s, the distributor of Sega consoles was Sinus kft.
 During this period, Nintendo products were characterized by greater promotion and the number of suppliers.

 At the end of 1992, the first Mega Drive and Game Gear models appeared in stores.
 During this period, the Hungarian company Novotrade released a game about the dolphin Ecco, which became a cult game for 16-bit Sega consoles.
-From spring 1993, in addition to release Master System II console, an increasing interest in Sega products began.
-The number of sellers also increased.
-The products could be purchased at such stores as 576 Kbyte Shop (Comgame kft), Novotrade 2C, Videoton, Mikro C and others.
+In spring 1993, Sinus released Master System II.
+From that time, a increasing interest in Sega products began and the number of resellers went up, thanks to this products could be purchased at such stores as 576 Kbyte Shop (Comgame kft), Novotrade 2C, Videoton, Mikro C and others.

 Al-Step and EBM